ADEGOK3/alx-system_engineering-devops1/0x02-shell_redirections/README.md

-script that removes all letters c and c from input
+script that duplicates the last line of the file iacta